 Mr. Curtin is a frequent lecturer on bankruptcy topics, and is an active supporter of Wounded Warrior Project, Iraq and Afghanistan Veterans of America and other military and veterans organizations.
 Admitted to practice in New York and New Jersey, Mr. Curtin is a 1999 graduate of Providence College and a 2002 graduate of Pace Law School.

 In 2005, Jones was appointed as a panel Chapter 7 Trustee in the Eastern District of New York.
-She has served as Chapter 11 and Chapter 7 trustee in numerous cases including, most notably, the bankruptcy cases of Peninsula Hospital Center and Peninsula General Nursing Home, Burritoville Restaurants, Rag Shops, and General Fiber Communications, Inc. She has also served as Liquidation Trustee, Plan Administrator, Receiver (federal court) and Independent Board Member.
-Jones is a member of the Chapter 11 Lawyers Advisory Committee for the Eastern District of New York (former Vice Chairwoman) and a member of the Second Circuit Judicial Council Committee on Civic Education & Public Engagement.
+She has served as Chapter 11 and Chapter 7 trustee in numerous cases in a wide variety of industries and has also served as Liquidation Trustee, Plan Administrator, Receiver (federal court) and Independent Board Member.
+Jones is a member of the SDNY/U.S. Trustee Liaison Group, Chapter 11 Lawyers Advisory Committee for the Eastern District of New York (former Vice Chairwoman), and Second Circuit Judicial Council Committee on Civic Education & Public Engagement.
 Jones serves on the panel of mediators for the United States Bankruptcy Courts for the Southern and Eastern Districts of New York and is frequently appointed to mediate bankruptcy and commercial disputes.

 Jones serves as the Vice Chairwoman of the Board of Directors of the Organization for Autism Research.
 She was recognized as one of the Top 25 Businesswomen of Excellence by the National Association of Women Business Owners (Long Island chapter) and for three years was named one of the Top 50 Most Influential Women in Business on Long Island by Long Island Business News.
 In 2019, Jones was the recipient of the Renaissance Award from the New York Institute of Credit.

-Ms. Blumenfeld represents business and consumer debtors, creditors, and trustees in Chapter 7, Chapter 11 and Chapter 13 bankruptcy matters.
-Ms. Blumenfeld has appeared as an expert in bankruptcy law for dispute resolution in JAMS mediation.
-Ms. Blumenfeld also serves on the panel of mediators for the United States Bankruptcy Court for the Eastern District of New York and she is a co-chair of the Eastern District of New York Bankruptcy Court Consumer Lawyer Advisory Committee.
+Ms. Blumenfeld is Board Certified in Consumer and Business Bankruptcy Law by the American Bankruptcy Institute.
+Ms. Blumenfeld has been selected as a 2021 Super Lawyer.
+She has appeared as an expert in bankruptcy law for dispute resolution in JAMS mediation.
+Ms. Blumenfeld serves on the panel of mediators for the United States Bankruptcy Court for the Eastern and Southern Districts of New York and she is a co-chair of the Eastern District of New York Bankruptcy Court Consumer Lawyer Advisory Committee.